 Among the holdings of the Garrett Collection are official documents relating to the war issued by the U.S. federal government and various state governments.
 These include independently printed congressional speeches on the war; petitions to state legislatures for veterans' pensions, etc. The collection also has more than 150 General Orders issued by the War Department, dealing with a wide range of issues, such as the recruitment of volunteers; clothing and equipage of U.S. troops; camp regulations and decrees detailing punishments for various military infractions; courts of inquiry and courts martial; rules governing the occupation of Mexico City, etc.

-The UT Arlington Library's periodical holdings include sixty three newspapers published in the United States and Mexico during the mid to late 1840s.
-These include daily newspapers in major urban centers, such El Siglo Diez y Nueve and Diario del Gobierno; the Niles National Register and the New York Herald; illustrated "mammoth" weeklies popular in the United States during this period; and newspapers published during the conflict by the U.S. army, such as the American Star, which was published tri-weekly in English and Spanish during the occupation of Mexico City.
+The UT Arlington Library's periodical holdings include sixty-three newspapers published in the United States and Mexico during the mid to late 1840s.
+These include daily newspapers in major urban centers, such as El Siglo Diez y Nueve and Diario del Gobierno; the Niles National Register and the New York Herald; illustrated "mammoth" weeklies popular in the United States during this period; and newspapers published during the conflict by the U.S. army, such as the American Star, which was published tri-weekly in English and Spanish during the occupation of Mexico City.

 Addresses, Sermons and Memorials